mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

 ---

 # Continuing on...
+- Probabilistic explanation of Occam's Razor in a way that captures Dyen's notion of simplicity.
 - How can these ideas be related to a notion of distance or divergence?
 - How can divergence and probability be tied together formally, as the AAH posits?